CodexLink/django-single-page-crud/README.md

 ### Database

 The project is currently using `MySQL`.
 With that, we know that Django doesn't create the tables for you.
 (That occurs to me...).
 So you have to create one and name it with `smcrud_db`.
-Refer to the [settings.py](https://github.com/cpe-tipqc-community/django-crud-webapp-CodexLink/blob/master/CrudSpeedrun/settings.py#L81) for more information.
+Refer to the [settings.py](https://github.com/cpe-tipqc-community/django-crud-webapp-CodexLink/blob/master/CrudSpeedrun/settings.py#L81) for more information about the database settings.

 ### Preparation Literal

-Since you have been able to get this far, it's time to set things up in the project itself.
+Since you have been able to get this far, it's time to set things the project itself, literally.

 1. On the root of the repository, we have apply our models in the database.
 With that, type `python manage.py makemigrations`.
 2. Once done, type `python manage.py migrate` to apply all migrations that the Django did.